Dodgers vs. Astros MLB Betting Odds, Trends & Prediction

 The L.A.
-Dodgers head to Houston to face the Astros at 8:10 PM ET on Friday night on Apple TV+.
-It’s Game 1 of a three-game set.
+Dodgers remain in Houston to face the Astros at 2:10 PM ET on Sunday afternoon on ESPN+.
+It’s the final game of a three-game set.
 Keep reading for our Dodgers vs. Astros betting prediction.

 Dodgers vs. Astros Game Matchup and Betting Odds